mvolkmann/blog/src/warp.md

 ## AI Commands

-To generate a command using an AI search, press ctrl-`.
+To generate a command using an AI search, press ctrl-\`.
-Enter English text describing the desired command and press return.
+Enter English text describing the desired command and press the return key.
 For example, entering "delete local git branch" suggests "git branch -d branch_name".
 To accept this suggestion, click the "Input Command" button or press cmd-return.
-Replace any placeholders and press return to execute the command.
+Replace any placeholders (such as `branch_name` above) and press the return key to execute the command.

 Sometimes the suggested commands are correct for Linux and not macOS.
 To get macOS equivalents, and "on mac" to the description.